How to Perfect Your Ecommerce Checkout Process & Flow to Reduce Abandonment

 - Making the checkout process faster

-- Designing ways to better entice buyers
+- Designing your page to entice buyers

-How to make the checkout process faster
+Making the checkout process faster

 Online shoppers are seeking a convenient, smooth, seamless process that saves them time and effort.
 To make this possible, checkouts need to be fast and efficient for customers.
 This includes checkout page load times, number of steps, and the difficulty of navigating the pages on a mobile device.